Staying Organized In Your Daily Life

 Just like you started your day, end your day with a five-minute review.
 Celebrate your accomplishments and cross off everything you’ve achieved from your to-do list.

-Make a review your list with new eyes and remove any unimportant tasks that are remaining.
+Make a review of your list with new eyes and remove any unimportant tasks that are remaining.
 Whatever is left should be added to the next day’s list.

 To Do List